-On the opened page, in the SSID field, specify a new name for the network in the 2.4GHz band (use digits and Latin characters).
+On the opened page, in the Network name (SSID) field specify a new name for the network in the 2.4GHz band (use digits and Latin characters).

-Figure 55.
-Page for changing the name of the wireless LAN in the 2.4GHz band.
+Figure 49.
+The page for changing the name of the wireless LAN in the 2.4GHz band.

-On the next page, you can modify security settings of the WLAN in the 2.4GHz band.
+On the next page, you can modify security settings of your wireless network in the 2.4GHz band.